These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 Business questions

-Other questions concern the cooperation process, its stages and the exact scope of works.
-Let’s break it down by showing you exemplary project’s scope and costs, so you’ll se what questions can be about.
+Other questions concern the cooperation process, its stages and the exact scope of work.
+Let's break it down by showing you an exemplary project's scope and costs, so you'll see what questions can be about.

 Building a working website on modern tools, with the best headless Shopify development practices, takes a team of experienced experts – usually developers, engineers, project managers, architects, designers, business analysts, and testers.

-To make it more understandable, we want to show you a cost scenario of a custom headless Shopify implementation that we made for a company from the medical sector.
+To make it more understandable, we want to show you a cost scenario of a custom headless Shopify implementation that we made for a company in the medical sector.

 The total cost amounted to about 60 thousand dollars and the components of the price estimate were, among others:

-- preparing the navigation structure, footer, customized homepage and product pages, collection pages with all the features such as link structure, navigation, graphic design, and functions
+• Preparing the navigation structure, footer, customized homepage and product pages, and collection pages with all the features such as link structure, navigation, graphic design, and functions

 How long does it take to launch a headless Shopify solution?